 A monthly menu plan can help you save up to three times the amount of money, time, and energy.
 That is if you do it the right way.
 Here is how you do it:

-Some people prefer weekly menu planning a the time limit is shorter.
+Some people prefer weekly menu planning the time limit is shorter, and have the right kitchen knives set is essential too.
 Thus, it’s easier to decide on the menu.
 However, I usually set my menu plan for a whole month as this allows me to save more.
 In making my menu, I follow the following criteria:

 - There should be easy meals that can be prepared by somebody else in the family.